litys/wordpress-plugin-elementor-boilerplate/README.md

-# Boilerplate for Elementor Custom Blocks / Widgets
+# WordPress Widget Boilerplate for Elementor

+Write custom blocks with a pre-configured TypeScript/SCSS bundler and a prepared object-oriented plugin.

 ## What's inside